jolual2747/salary-prediction/README.md

 # salary-prediction
-This is a project about salary prediction based on data from Glassdoor.
+This is a project about salary prediction based on data from Glassdoor with information related to data job salaries.